 And so you spend your entire day...and all your energy just surviving.”

 Homeless 58 year old woman

-donate to our tiny house fund
+donate to our micro-house fund

-join our tiny house newsletter
+join our micro-house newsletter

 We promise not to fill up your inbox.
 You'll receive an email about once a month and maybe a few more announcing events and activities.